Agent Governance & Compliance Advisory

 Typical engagement starts when

-- the system can modify data, call external tools, or influence high-stakes decisions without a formal control model
+| System can modify data, call tools, or influence high-stakes decisions | A formal control model is required before production trust |

-- governance is being retrofitted after a promising pilot instead of designed before scale
+| Governance is being retrofitted after a promising pilot | The architecture needs review before scale turns gaps into operating risk |

 The Governance Control Map